Julian Caillon: Early and personal life

 Caillon was born on 4 September 1995 in Sydney, Australia and is of French and Italian descent.
 He began training in Ballroom and Latin at the age of 10, and studied dance at Newtown High School of the Performing Arts.
 Caillon has also worked as a personal trainer.
 He has been engaged to his partner Sofia since December 2024.

 Career

 Caillon has been Vice National Champion as well as achieving results representing Australia across Asia and Europe.
 He was also a contestant on the fourth season of So You Think You Can Dance Australia in 2014 and has toured with the live dance show Burn the Floor.

 Dancing with the Stars

 In January 2020, Caillon joined the Australian version of Dancing with the Stars as a professional, seventeenth season.
 He was paired with Gogglebox Australia star Angie Kent, and the pair were the second couple to be eliminated.
 He returned for the eighteenth season in 2021 where he was paired with model and returning contestant Erin McNaught, who had previously competed in the twelfth season.
 They were the second couple to be eliminated.
-In 2022, Caillon was paired with Kent again for the nineteenth "All Stars" season, where they were again the second couple to be eliminated.
+In 2022, Caillon was paired with Kent again for the nineteenth season, where they were again the second couple to be eliminated.